Megan's Law: What It Is; How It Began

 Megan's Law: Social Costs

-Megan's Law cripples those that it directly affects, thus diminishing their ability to contribute to society.
+Stating the obvious, Megan's Law cripples those that it directly affects.
+It diminishes their ability to contribute to society.
 It goes far beyond the crime that begat it.
-The viciousness and mindlessness with which these laws are implemented and applied is exemplified by the plight of Zachery Anderson, an Indiana teenager.
+It reaches the eighteen-year-old who has consensual sex with a seventeen-year-old.
+It reaches the female teacher who has consensual sex with her teen-aged male student.
+It reaches persons convicted of kidnapping a minor, even when the kidnapping had no sexual componant whatsoever.
+The viciousness and mindlessness with which this horror has been implemented and indiscriminately applied is exemplified by the plight of Zachery Anderson, an Indiana teenager.
 His ordeal was documented in an article in the July 5, 2015, New York Times.

-Megan's Law's causes a grotesque misapplication of social resources.
+Megan's Law causes a grotesque misapplication of social resources.
 Its costs to New Jersey and the nation are staggering.
 A sprawling bureaucracy sprang up to implement and enforce Megan's Law.
-The cost of that bureaucracy is enormous.
 The Parole Board tells us on its own web site that, as a result of Megan's Law, its caseload of sex offenders has increased from five percent to about one-third.

 Megan's Law swallows resources urgently needed for projects throughout New Jersey and the nation.
-Thus bridges collapse, contaminated food goes to market uninspected, water mains break, and climate change assaults an unprepared nation.
-All the while, society is too fixated on its useless witch hunt to give those real and present dangers the attention they so desperately need.
-Discarded in the process are the outcasts caught in Megan's jaws.
+A June 2019 Pennsylvania case exemplifies the depths to which this insanity has descended.
+Thus trains derail, bridges collapse, tainted food goes to market uninspected, water mains break, forests burn, pandemic threats are ignored, and cities drown as climate change batters an unprepared nation.
+All the while, society is too obscessed with its useless witch hunt to give those real and present dangers the attention they so desperately need.
+Discarded in the process are the outcasts trapped in Megan's jaws.
 They are left to just cope as best they can, and let the devil take the hindmost.